adessoSE/devblog/_posts/2023-04-03-atdd-with-springboot-and-cucumber.md

 }
 ```

-Now, the acceptance test fails again as there is no glue code for the when clause in the cucumber then scenario.
+Now, the acceptance test fails again as there is no glue code for the when clause in the cucumber scenario.
-Let's write a this glue code (src/test/java/de/adesso/thalheim/gtd/CaptureStepDefinitions.java):
+Let's write this glue code (src/test/java/de/adesso/thalheim/gtd/CaptureStepDefinitions.java):
 ```
     @Value(value = "${local.server.port}")
     private int port;